talkjs/tutorials/how-to-create-a-team-chat/how-to-create-a-team-chat.md

 export default App;
 ```

-The `Session` component takes the basic information we need for a TalkJS [session](https://talkjs.com/docs/Reference/Concepts/Sessions/): an app ID, and a user to log in as.

 You can find your `appId` in the **Settings** tab of the [TalkJS dashboard](https://talkjs.com/dashboard/login).
 In the example above, we're storing it in a separate `talkJsConfig` file.